A FREE product of your choice from €70 of purchase

 Omega-3-rich foods are known for their ability to modulate the inflammatory response that is a major component of endometriosis.
 Omega-3s, in particular eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), found in seafood and oily fish, have a proven anti-inflammatory effect.
 Omega-3s help reduce the production of inflammatory substances in the body, and can therefore help relieve the symptoms of endometriosis.

 They can be found mainly in oily fish such as salmon, mackerel, sardines and anchovies, as well as in nuts and seeds such as flax and chia seeds.
 Nuts such as walnuts, hazelnuts and almonds are also good sources of essential omega-3 and omega-9 nutrients.
 However, these foods are often very high in calories and should be eaten in moderation.
-For vegans, one tablespoon of rapeseed oil a day, or even better, seaweed oil titrated in EPA DHA (to be found in [MY] Essentiels Peau & Cheveux) will provide sufficient anti-inflammatory fatty acids.
+For vegans, one tablespoon of rapeseed oil a day, or even better, seaweed oil titrated in EPA DHA (to be found in [My] Skin & Hair Essentials Essentiels Peau & Cheveux) will provide sufficient anti-inflammatory fatty acids.

 Fiber-rich foods can reduce estrogen levels by helping to metabolize/eliminate it: legumes, wholemeal starchy foods, fruit and vegetables, and oilseeds.